Project Next Generation Illinois State Library

 - Requests up to $40,000 will be considered.

 - LSTA awards are paid as reimbursement.
 An agency is required to pay for project expenses then submit documentation to receive reimbursement.
-Release of award funds will be authorized after the submission of the Quarterly Financial and Narrative Reports documenting proof of expenditure/disbursement of funds.
+Release of award funds will be authorized after the submission of the quarterly or interim Financial and Narrative Report documenting proof of expenditure/disbursement of funds.

 - Projects are funded using Library Services and Technology Act (LSTA) funds (CFDA 45.310), provided to the State Library by the Institute of Museum and Library Services (IMLS).